 What should I do if I test positive?

-Health Department staff will be in touch with you to connect you with needed resources during isolation and conduct contact tracing to make sure people you’ve had close contact with go into quarantine.
+Health Department staff may be in touch with you to connect you with needed resources during isolation and conduct contact tracing to make sure people you’ve had close contact with go into quarantine.
 Pick up the phone if we call you to help us slow the spread of COVID-19!
 We will NEVER ask you for social security, credit card, bank account, or immigration status information.
 Learn more about how contact tracing can help slow the spread of COVID-19.

 What if I test negative?